 Students present a research paper no later than the beginning of their second year, which should have the format of an article in the field.
 The topic of the research paper is chosen in consultation with faculty members.

 Years Three to Five

-During their third year students complete the Ph.D. qualifying examination, which consists of the submission of a qualifying paper and the oral defense of a syllabus.
-The qualifying paper is a research paper of publishable quality, satisfying all formal requirements for an article in a given field.
+During their third year students complete the Ph.D. qualifying examination, which consists of the submission of a 3rd year paper and the oral defense of a syllabus.
+The 3rd year paper is a research paper of publishable quality, satisfying all formal requirements for an article in a given field.
 Students also submit an original syllabus for a graduate introduction to a field.
 This syllabus should attest to the understanding of the structure of the field, as well as to the knowledge of the primary and secondary literature.
 This syllabus is presented at an oral hearing to two faculty members.
 Students take relevant courses during the time they are in residence.
 Typically these would be advanced field seminars and more specialized courses, including appropriate specialized courses in other departments and other Inter-University Consortium Schools.

 Students must complete 18 courses.
 There are no department-wide course requirements.
 To guard against excessive specialization, students must take at least three courses in each of at least two fields.
 The fields presently recognized by the department include: American politics; political theory; comparative politics; international relations; political economy; and methodology.
 In consultation with their adviser, students may petition the director of graduate studies to create a field of their own making, which may be interdisciplinary.

 The intense nature and small class-size of the program provides ample opportunity to collaborate and co-author research papers with faculty.

 All incoming PhD students are fully funded.
 NYU offers all incoming Ph.D. students MacCracken fellowships that guarantee five years of support (tuition and a fellowship stipend).